top of page

 What can I expect at mediation?

 Generally, the mediator discusses with the parties the reason for being in mediation and sets out ground rules for the process.
 Each party is given time to make an opening statement about the dispute and how they would like to see the dispute resolved.
 Parties then engage in two-way exchange, speaking directly to each other with the mediator facilitating communication and occasionally interjecting with questions to clarify a point or to obtain additional information.
-However, if parties prefer, the mediation can be conducted in caucus, with each party in separate rooms and the mediator as the means of communication between parties.
+However, if parties prefer, the mediation can be conducted in caucus, with each party in separate rooms and the mediator shuffles communication between parties.
 During discussion, the mediator identifies issues at-hand and suggests possible solutions.
 It is important to know that the ultimate decision belongs to the parties, the mediator simply facilitates negotiation.
 Should the parties choose to settle, that agreement will be memorialized as a mediation settlement agreement.
 If no settlement can be reached, the dispute is returned or referred to court for trial

 What is mediation?